Zalathiel Vargas: Career

 In 1964 he had his first individual exhibition of drawings and engravings at the Academy of San Carlos, and since them has participated in most of the collective exhibits organized by the related Escuela Nacional de Artes Plásticas.
 Important individual exhibitions include three held simultaneously in 1977 at the Palacio de Bellas Artes, the Arvil Gallery and the Linkscurve Gallery in Mexico City, as well as the Museo de Arte Moderno in 1988, the Museo de la Estampa in 1992 and a retrospective at the Museo Universitario del Chopo in 2013.
 Outside of Mexico, his work has been exhibited in Canada, Romania, Spain, Cuba and France.

 Vargas has been active in promoting new artistic trends.
 In the 1970s he hosted the Zacaulpan symposium at his home in that town, which was instrumental in the formation of the Grupos.
 He is also a founding member of the Contemporary Art Forum.

 From 1981 to 1991 he taught at the Escuela Nacional de Artes Plásticas, where he created the Anticómic experimental workshop.

 In 1979, his sculpture called Movi-Comix split first prize at the first Salón Experimental of the Instituto Nacional de Bellas Artes, along with a work called La Calle by an artistic group called Suma, which he helped to found.
 His work has also been recognized with membership in the Salón de la Plástica Mexicana.

 Artistry

 During his career, Vargas has done oil paintings, drawing, sculpture, illustration, photography and comic, even experimenting with new techniques with airbrush and computers.
-The latter innovation earned him recognition from Apple Computers in France.
+The latter innovation earned him recognition from Apple Computer in France.
 However, he is best known for his comic and illustration work.